refractionPOINT/lce_doc/docs/dr.md

 parameter that defaults to `true`.
 If set to `false`, the report won't be published to the Output stream.

 This last distinction about the `publish` parameter is important because the detections created by the `report` action get fed back into the D&R rules so that more complex rules may handle more complex evaluations of those.
 Setting `publish` to `false` means that this detection is only really used as an intermediary and should not be reported in and of itself.
 When fed back, the `event_type` is set to `_DETECTIONNAME`.

+A "non-published" rule stays within the D&R system only (as stated above), but sometimes we also want Services to get a notification of the detection without having the detection recorded to Outputs or retention.
+For example, a Service may want to listen for the `CONNECTED` event to do something and it makes no sense to record this detection after Services have been notified.
+To accomplish this, you can simply prefix your detection `name` with `__` (double underscore).

 The `priority` parameter is optional.
 If set, it should be an integer.
 This integer will get added to the root of the detection report.